CTSRD-CHERI/cheri-elf-psabi/riscv.md

 using the `cla.tls.ie` pseudoinstruction:

 ```
-    cla.tls.ie  a0, symbol, ca0
+    cla.tls.ie  a0, symbol
     cincoffset  ca0, ctp, a0
     clw         t0, 0(ca0)
     addi        t0, t0, 1
     csw         t0, 0(ca0)
 ```

-Note that, unlike RISC-V's `la.tls.ie`, CHERI-RISC-V's `cla.tls.ie` takes a temporary capability register as an additional argument.
-The assembly
-pseudoinstruction:
+The assembly pseudoinstruction:

 ```
-    cla.tls.ie  a0, symbol, ca0
+    cla.tls.ie  a0, symbol
 ```

 expands to the following assembly instructions and relocations: